Dasharo/twpm-docs/docs/requirements/hardware-proposal.md

 * eFPGA-enabled ARM Cortex©-M4F MCU
   * Clock frequency up to 80 MHz
   * Memory:
-    * up to 512kB SRAM
     * 16 Mb NOR Flash
+    * up to 512kB RAM
     * Based fully on open source hardware
 * Supports open-source FPGA synthesis software - SymbiFlow (now known as F4PGA).
   * Partial upstream support from F4PGA - lack of BlockRAM support can be a serious obstacle for complex FPGA designs.
 This is not a problem for a